-The expectations for achievement of tenure in the College of Technology are the same as those for academic promotion; tenure, however, is a separate consideration and issue from promotion to an advanced academic rank (Associate Professor or Professor).
+The expectations for achievement of tenure in the Purdue Polytechnic Institute are the same as those for academic promotion; tenure, however, is a separate consideration and issue from promotion to an advanced academic rank (Associate Professor or Professor).
 In all cases, however, tenure is concurrently awarded with promotion to the rank of Professor or Associate Professor from a preceding rank.

-In some cases tenure may be granted to faculty members in their existing rank.
+In some cases, tenure may be granted to faculty members in their existing rank.
 Achieving tenure-in-rank is an exception rather than normal practice and is warranted when highly experienced faculty members are hired at the rank of Associate Professor or Professor.
-The awarding of tenure at the rank of Assistant Professor is not the general practice of the College of Technology or Purdue University.
+The awarding of tenure at the rank of Assistant Professor is not the general practice of the Purdue Polytechnic Institute or Purdue University.

 The procedures used to grant tenure in rank differ from that of academic promotion.
-Candidates who are promoted to an advanced rank are those who receive a majority vote at all three promotion committees: Primary (department), Area (college), and University.
+Candidates who are promoted to an advanced rank are those who receive a majority vote or e-vote (see guidelines in Appendix B) at all three promotion committees: Primary (department or school), Area (college), and University.
 Tenure in rank decisions are first evaluated by the Primary and Area Committees.
 Candidates who have received affirmative promotion or tenure votes in both of these committees are forwarded to the Provost, who is ultimately responsible for all tenure in rank decisions.